StyraInc/lib.jwt/README.md

 ### Configuration

-At the heart of the library is the configuration object.
+At the heart of the library is the `config` object.

 ```json
 {